hoppa/fe-dev-test/README.md

 All assets are included in the images folder.

-Please bring your files to your interview.
+Please email the completed files to danny.angus@hoppa.com and howard@hoppa.com